wxinix/cpp-explained/src/primitive/IntTypes.md

 ```

 `CHAR_BIT` represents the number of bits in a char type.
 Although most modern architectures use 8 bits per byte, this is not always the case as some older machines may have used 7-bit bytes.
 Under Rule 4, C/C++ allows `long` and `int` to have the same size, but it must be at least 32 bits according to Rule 9.

-## Distinction of char Types

-In C++, `char` is not necessarily the same type as `signed char`, although on most platforms they are equivalent.

-The C++ standard defines `char`, `signed char`, and `unsigned char` as three distinct integral types, each with its own range of representable values.
-The C++ standard does not specify whether `char` is signed or unsigned by default, which means that it is implementation-defined.

-On most platforms, char is implemented as a signed type, and its range of representable values is the same as that of `signed char`.
-However, on some rare platforms, `char` may be implemented as an unsigned type, in which case it would have the same range of representable values as `unsigned char`.

-So, while `char` and `signed char` are often the same type in C++, it is not guaranteed by the standard.
-To ensure portability of code that relies on the signedness of `char`, it is recommended to use `signed char` explicitly.

 ## Fixed Size Integer Types